oxylabs/custom-parser-instructions/readme.md

 - Extract all text from an HTML document;

-- Parse data using XPath expressions;
+- Parse data using XPath and CSS expressions;

 - Manipulate strings with pre-defined functions and regex expressions;